algorithm-archivists/algorithm-archive/chapters/computational_mathematics/matrix_methods/gaussian_elimination.md

 and it has a particular name: _Row Eschelon Form_.
 Basically, any matrix can be considered in row eschelon form if

 1. All non-zero rows are above rows of all zeros
-2. The leading coefficient or _pivot_ -- the first non-zero element in every row when reading from left to right is right of the pivot of the row above it.
+2. The leading coefficient or _pivot_ (the first non-zero element in every row when reading from left to right) is right of the pivot of the row above it.

-Now, Row Eschelon form is nice, but wouldn't it be even better if our system of equations looked simply like this
+Now, Row Eschelon Form is nice, but wouldn't it be even better if our system of equations looked simply like this

 $$